 Dirty Top Barn Wood Flooring

 Reclaimed barn wood is a classic choice for a dirty top wood floor.
-Enhanced by weather and the natural elements over long periods of time the wood has tons of character and charm.
-Barn wood flooring includes nail holes, sound knots and the original saw teeth mill marks left behind from when the original boards were first created.
+Enhanced by weather and the natural elements over long periods of time the antique wood has tons of character and charm.
+Barn wood flooring includes nail holes, sound knots and the original saw marks left behind from when the original boards were first created.

 True Rustic Patina Straight From The Barn